Endodontics: Australia

 In Australia, endodontics is recognized as one of the thirteen registered dental specialties.
-In addition to a dental degree, Endodontists have an additional three years of postgraduate University training in the area of Endodontics to be recognized and registered by the Dental Board of Australia.
-A general dentist is permitted by law to perform endodontic treatment, but must be competent in the skills required for the endodontic treatment, and refer complex cases for specialist management.
+In addition to a dental degree, endodontists have an additional three years of postgraduate University training in the area of endodontics to be recognized and registered by the Dental Board of Australia.
+A general dentist is permitted to perform endodontic treatment, but must be competent in the skills required for the treatment and refer complex cases for specialist management.

 United States

-In the United States after finishing a dental degree, a dentist must undergo 2–3 additional years of postgraduate training to become an Endodontist.
-American Dental Association (CODA) accredited programs are a minimum of two years in length.
-Following successful completion of this training, the dentist becomes Board eligible to sit for the American Board Of Endodontology examination.
+In the United States after finishing a dental degree, a dentist must undergo 2–3 additional years of postgraduate training to become an endodontist.
+American Dental Association (ADA) accredited programs are a minimum of two years in length.
+Following successful completion of this training, the dentist becomes eligible to sit for the American Board Of Endodontology examination.
 Successful completion of board certification results in Diplomate status in the American Board of Endodontics.

 Although general dentists can perform endodontic treatment, there are several things which set endodontists apart.
 Endodontists use microscopes during treatment to better treat the small internal anatomy of teeth without taking away too much tooth structure, or causing iatrogenic damage.
 Also, endodontists use CBCT (3D imaging) to assess case difficulty and for diagnosis and treatment planning of endodontic cases.